 If you are developing on Linux (or you are developing on Windows but want to write programs that you can easily port to Linux), we recommend Code::Blocks.
 Code::Blocks is a free, open source, cross-platform IDE that will run on both Linux and Windows.

 Windows users: make sure to get the version with MinGW bundled.

 With Code::Blocks, C++11/C++14 functionality may be disabled by default.
 You’ll definitely want to check and turn it on.
 First, go to Settings->Compiler:

 Then check the box marked “Have g++ follow the C++11 ISO C++ language standard [-std=c++11]:

 Note: If “Have g++ follow the C++14 ISO C++ language standard [-std=c++14]” exists for your version of Code::Blocks, use that instead.

 Alternately, some people prefer to use Bloodshed’s Dev-C++, which also runs on both Windows and Linux.

-Once your IDE is installed (which is one of the hardest things this tutorial will ask you to do), you are ready to write your first program!
+Once your IDE is installed (which is one of the hardest things this tutorial will ask you to do), or if you’re temporarily proceeding with a web-based compiler, you are ready to write your first program!